-Sarah May has an interdisciplinary visual art practice without any neat categories.
-She worked across commercial and editorial set design and styling within fashion for 12 years collaborating with a wide range of brands and creatives.
+I have an interdisciplinary visual art practice without any neat categories.
+I worked across commercial and editorial set design and styling within fashion for 12 years collaborating with a wide range of brands and creatives.
 These constructed theatrical "worlds" framed by the camera had mark making, colour and gesture at their core with an aim to leave an imprint of the body in space however subtle.
-Whilst on set ,the transformational aspect of a 3D space to a 2D picture plane of a photograph and the capturing of the visual experience through a lens, led to an investigation into the bodies relationship to object and space.

-Sarah has self published two photographic books.
+I self published two photographic books.
 "Cuttings" in collaboration with photographer Annie Collinge, and "Ideas for Other Pictures" in collaboration with photographer Leandro Farina.
-Both books were launched alongside site specific exhibitions.
+Both books were launched alongside site specific exhibitions. ( 2015/2016)

 I am part of a three person female arts collective, with our most recent work investigating the need for an eco somatic language and new words for speaking about anthropogenic harm-doing- FLINT